AMERICA FIRST

 1. Communities Pulled Apart

-High concentrations of non-citizen workers—especially the 4.1 million undocumented in hospitality and construction—put pressure on schools, housing, and healthcare, especially in rural areas.
-In places like these, long-term residents are being pushed out as housing costs soar, driven by transient workers who often send earnings abroad (about $10,000 per worker) instead of investing locally.
+High concentrations of documented, working non-citizen workers—especially the ~3 million humanitarian/EAD workers and ~14 million offshore foreign employees in hospitality and construction—put pressure on schools, housing, and healthcare, especially in rural areas.
+In places like these, long-term residents are being pushed out as housing costs soar, driven by transient workers who often send earnings abroad (about ~$10,400 per worker) instead of investing locally.

 The result?
 Communities feel less like home.
 Cultural enclaves can form, reducing integration and creating divides.
 The tight-knit towns of the 1950s and 1970s, where people rallied together, are fading in areas reliant on foreign labor.
 American citizens feel like strangers in their own neighborhoods.